gaheldev/godot-version-manager/README.md

 gdvm download VERSION_NUMBER
 gdvm use VERSION
 ```
-Gdvm supports autocompletion of all arguments including all possible versions.
+`gdvm` supports autocompletion of all arguments including all possible versions.

 Alternatively you can use the interactive mode:
 ```